Tushar-coader/ESP32-NetEater/README.md

 4. Enter the target website URL.
 5. ESP32 will start downloading the site continuously, generating internet traffic.

+> Note: This code has **not been personally tested** and is provided as-is for educational purposes.

 ---

 ## Disclaimer